ethereum/ethereum-org-website/src/content/roadmap/merge/issuance/index.md

 ### Consensus layer issuance {#cl-issuance-post-merge}

 Consensus layer issuance continues today as before The Merge, with small rewards for validators who attest to and propose blocks.
 Validator rewards continue to accrue to _validator balances_ that are managed within the consensus layer.
-Unlike the current accounts, which can transact on Mainnet, these are separate Ethereum accounts where validator funds will not be withdrawable/transferrable until the upcoming Shanghai upgrade.
-This means that although new ETH is still being issued, 100% of consensus layer funds remain locked and unavailable to the market until this upgrade occurs.
+Unlike the current accounts ("execution" accounts), which can transact on Mainnet, these are separate Ethereum accounts cannot transact freely with other Ethereum accounts.
+Funds in these accounts can only be withdrawn to a single specified execution address.

-When validator withdrawals are enabled, stakers will be incentivized to remove their _earnings/rewards (balance over 32 ETH)_ as these funds are otherwise not contributing to their stake weight (which maxes at 32).
+Since the Shanghai/Capella upgrade that took place in April 2023, these withdraws have been enabled for stakers.
+Stakers are incentivized to remove their _earnings/rewards (balance over 32 ETH)_ as these funds are otherwise not contributing to their stake weight (which maxes at 32).

-After withdraw functionality is enabled, stakers may also choose to exit and withdraw their entire validator balance.
+Stakers may also choose to exit and withdraw their entire validator balance.
 To ensure Ethereum is stable, the number of validators leaving simultaneously is capped.

+Approximately 0.33% of the total validator count may exit in a given day.
+By default, four (4) validators may exit per epoch (every 6.4 minutes, or 900 per day).
+An additional one (1) validator is permitted to exit for every 65,536 (2<sup>16</sup>) additional validators over 262,144 (2<sup>18</sup>).
+For example, with over 327,680 validators, five (5) may leave per epoch (1,125 per day).
+Six (6) will be permitted with a total active validator count over 393,216, and so forth.

-Only six validators may exit in a given epoch (6.4 minute period) depending on the total ETH staked at the time.
-As more validators withdraw, the maximum number of exiting validators will gradually be reduced to four to intentionally prevent large destabilizing amounts of staked ETH from being withdrawn concurrently.
+As more validators withdraw, the maximum number of exiting validators will gradually be reduced to a minimum of four to intentionally prevent large destabilizing amounts of staked ETH from being withdrawn concurrently.

 ### Post-merge inflation breakdown {#post-merge-inflation-breakdown}